elephantscale/es-training-new/elastic/ernesto-elastic-slides/Elasticsearch-01.md

 <img src="../../assets/images/elastic/3rd-party/parameters-01.png" alt="parameters-01.png" style="width:40%;float:right;"/>

-* This is formally called “URI  Search”.
+* This is formally called "URI  Search".
 Search for that on the Elasticsearch  documentation.

-* It's really quite powerful, but again is only appropriate for quick “curl tests”.
+* It's really quite powerful, but again is only appropriate for quick "curl tests".

 ---